-If you haven't experienced fall in Indiana, you are missing a spectacular sight as all of the leaves start changing color.
-One of the best spots to immerse yourself in fall foliage is right here in Hendricks County at McCloud Nature Park in North Salem, Indiana.
-It's no wonder, then, that Hendricks County Parks & Recreation holds an annual celebration of autumn at McCloud Nature Park called the Fall Colors Festival.
+If you haven't experienced fall in Indiana, you are missing a spectacular sight as all the leaves start changing color.
+One of the best spots to immerse yourself in fall foliage can be found at McCloud Nature Park, that's why the Hendricks County Parks & Recreation holds this annual autumn celebration there.

 Visit Indiana regards McCloud Nature Park as one of the best fall foliage spots in the state, and Only In Your State included McCloud in its dreamy road trip to see the best fall foliage across the state.
-We're kind of a big deal in the fall.
+This park is kind of a big deal in the fall.

-Our Park Naturalist, Sarah Wolf, and her staff have gone all-out to line up a day packed with all sorts of fun, family-friendly activities!
-Take a look:
+Park naturalists have gone all-out to line up a day packed with all sorts of fun, family-friendly activities for this year's Fall Colors Festival.

-Additionally, our free, monarch butterfly-themed Prairie Maze will be open for the whole family to explore during the festival.
+Additionally, our free, cicada-themed Prairie Maze will be open for the whole family to explore during the festival.
 You can find maps to help guide you through the maze at the Nature Center and at the maze entrance.
-Navigating the huge monarch correctly will result in a hike of about a half-mile.
+You can also click here to download and print your own map before you head out to McCloud.

 (Insider tip: Make sure the whole family is wearing closed-toe shoes that you don't mind getting dirty or muddy inside the maze.
 The stiff, dried tallgrass stalks don't feel real great when they meet unprotected toes in sandals or flip-flops.)

 Admission to the McCloud Nature Park, the McCloud Prairie Maze, the festival and almost all of the activities is free of charge, so make plans to bring the entire family out to the Fall Colors Festival and celebrate fall foliage with us!
 We'll see you there!